liquibase/liquibase-contribute-site/docs/extensions/guides/additional-databases/sql-generator.md

 Also remember to always check your parent class's method signature for settings it defines.
 It may have methods like `nullComesBeforeType()` which it uses to determine the final SQL and you simply have to override that method to return a different value.

-[liquibase.sql.UnparsedSql](https://javadocs.liquibase.com/liquibase-core/liquibase/sql/UnparsedSql.html) is the implementation of `Sql` you will almost always want to use in your `Sql[]` array.
+[liquibase.sql.UnparsedSql](https://javadocs.liquibase.com/liquibase-core/liquibase/sql/UnparsedSql.html) is the implementation of `liquibase.sql.Sql` you will almost always want to use in your `Sql[]` array.

+!!! warning

-When generating your SQL you should try as hard as possible to rely purely on the settings in the SqlStatement function to determine the SQL to generate.
+    When generating your SQL you should try as hard as possible to rely purely on the fields in the `SqlStatement` function to determine the SQL to generate.

     If you have to query the database for more information or check any other external information you must ensure `generateStatementsIsVolatile()` returns true.
     That lets Liquibase know that each run of the SqlStatement may generate different results and therefore can't be used in `update-sql` type operations.

-#### Register your Class

-Like all extensions, your SqlGenerator must be registered by adding your class name to `META-INF/services/liquibase.sqlgenerator.SqlGenerator`

-### Example Code
+## Example Code

 ```java
 package com.example.sqlgenerator;